 - the Online Course Development Proposal Form has been approved by the chair and submitted to Distance Education Faculty Services;

-- Course Syllabus (using required syllabus template in D2L) has been submitted to department chair/school director and to Distance Education Faculty Services (DEFS);
+- a course syllabus (using the required, accessible syllabus template in D2L-see instructions for download at Select a Template) has been submitted to department chair/school director and to Distance Education Faculty Services (DEFS);

 - the Course Development Agreement has been signed and routed for required signatures;